ericoporto/ags-manual-wiki/Game.md

     int GetFontHeight (int font)

-Returns the given font\'s height, in pixels.
+Returns the given font's height, in pixels.
 This value may be used, for example, to calculate arrangement of text and GUI elements on screen.

 Example:

     int h = GetFontHeight(eFontSpeech);

-will store the speech font\'s height in the variable.
+will store the speech font's height in the variable.

 *Compatibility:* Supported by **AGS 3.4.1** and later versions.